Sigmmma/c20/src/content/hr/engine/animation-data/readme.md

 Full body animation with physics pill movement on the XY plane.
 Ideal for animations which move an object in physical space such as walking or hard ping animations.

 # JMT (Base - Turn/Yaw Rotation)
-Full body animation with phyiscs pills that allows for rotation on the yaw axis.
+Full body animation with physics pills that allows for rotation on the yaw axis.
 Ideal for biped turning animations

 # JMZ (Base - Up Axis)
 Full body animation with physics pill movement on the Z axis.
 Ideal for jumping animations.